vczb/sagu-ui/README.md

 ## Component customization

-You have to many ways to customize the Sagu components
+You have too many ways to customize the Sagu components

 **Using styled-components**